Meet Our Testing Team

 - Sleepers who prefer a traditional memory foam feel.
 The Level Sleep Mattress conforms to a noticeable extent, but it does not provide the same pressure-relieving body cradle as models with memory foam layers.

-The Tuck testing team evaluated the Level Sleep Mattress for motion isolation, pressure relief, and other performance factors.
+Our testing team evaluated the Level Sleep Mattress for motion isolation, pressure relief, and other performance factors.
 To see their findings, check out the video below.

 Our performance criteria and ratings for the bed are listed in the table below.